ecribbie/USRA_2022/YGOB/README.md

 ## Preparing Files for Software

-The first step was to create a file with the gene mappings, this is a file where each line contains a gene followed by a space and then its specie.
+The first step was to create a `gene_species_mapping_output.txt` file in `DATA` with the gene-species mappings, this is a file where each line contains a gene followed by a space and then its specie.
 This was in fact done in the data exploration using a function from the functions file.

 The second step was to create a file `desired_pillar.txt` containing the desired pillars, in this case this meant removing genes that were not part of selected species as well as removing pillars with less than 3 genes in it.
 This was done with `run_get_desired_pillars.sh`